-Child Nutrition and ADHD
+Child ADHD and Nutrition

+Child ADHD and nutrition are directly related.
+When someone has ADHD, the first thing I do is see what kind of diet they have.
 I was talking with a parent about her child and his diet.
 She thought that his diet was "healthy" and fine.
 I asked her to send me what he eats and I would make comments.

 This is that list.
 You may find that you are feeding your child or yourself some of these same items.